 - Sores in the mouth

-Dr. Harper can deliver more comfortable treatment for gingivitis and gum disease using Prophy-Jet technology.
+Dr. Anderson can deliver a more comfortable treatment for gingivitis and gum disease using Prophy-Jet technology.
 The Prophy-Jet sprays a high pressured solution of water and baking soda to the surface of teeth to blast away deposits such as plaque.
 This eliminates the need for scraping or drilling, resulting in a more pleasant experience and quicker recovery.

 Diode Dental Laser

 The diode laser is especially useful in periodontal procedures including the treatment of gum disease.
 A high-energy beam is used to “cut” away diseased tissue, instantly killing bacteria and reducing the amount of bleeding and swelling.
 Patients who undergo laser dentistry are more comfortable and have quicker healing.

 Inflammation has emerged as a factor that is involved in the process of Cardiovascular Disease (CVD), which commonly results in heart attacks and strokes.
 While the precise role inflammation plays in causing chronic CVD remains an area of intense current investigation, much more is now known.
 The good news is that, based on current research, we know that if we can reduce the inflammation caused by periodontal disease, we can reduce the risk for heart attacks and strokes… Read Article